raspberrypilearning/visualising-sorting-with-python/lesson-4/worksheet.md

 # Lesson 4 - Selection Sort

-The selection sort algorithm is probably one of the easisest algorithms to understand, as it is very similar in nature to the way a human would sort a list.
+The selection sort algorithm is probably one of the easiest algorithms to understand, as it is very similar in nature to the way a human would sort a list.

 The selection sort algorithm steps through an unordered list, keeping track of the smallest value it encounters, and once it has iterated through the entire list, it moves this value to the start of the list.